ziutek/kasia.go/README.md

     // One more time, mustache.go way
     err = fmt.Println(tpl.Render(data))

-# Kasia's syntax in examples
+# Introduction to Kasia templates syntax

 ## Getting data from a array/slice